 Addington’s Tax was an experiment in taxation that exceeded expectations, so it undoubtedly garnered attention from the international government finance crowd.
 In early 1815, during the later vestiges of the War of 1812, Treasury Secretary Dallas, who would be a likely member of this crowd, suggested an income tax in the nature of an excise because it had the potential to raise millions.
 Presumably, this tax would have been implemented had the war not abruptly ended.
 Was it Blackstone and the British reports of the collection amounts for Schedules C and E of the Addington Tax that informed Secretary Dallas of its potential?

 Fast forward to the War Between the States and the Union government’s urgent need for revenue.
 The same annual British reports, that once informed Secretary Dallas in 1815, were now informing Treasury Secretary Chase, Ways and Means Committee Chairman Stevens and Senate Finance Committee Chairman Sherman of the results of the British income tax which ran from 1842 to essentially now.
 (All British income tax legislation for the rest of the nineteenth century was just a repeat of Addington’s 1806 income tax, Schedules A through E remained essentially the same in every edition, only the rates changed.)
-This information, along with Blackstone’s ninth excise discussion and Sinclair’s recommendation of taxation on the gainful exercise of political privileges, must have worked their same magic on the Lincoln administration and Congress, as it had on Secretary Dallas.
+This information, along with Blackstone’s eighth excise discussion and Sinclair’s recommendation of taxation on the gainful exercise of political privileges, must have worked their same magic on the Lincoln administration and Congress, as it had on Secretary Dallas.
 How can Blackstone’s “highly popular taxation” recommendation possibly be ignored when revenue is needed direly?

 In fact, a non-apportioned income excise tax was appended to the 1861 apportioned direct tax, indicating Congress’s willingness to utilize the tax from the get-go, but, by being appended to the direct tax it lacked clarity as to its nature as an excise.
 This was remedied by repealing outright the 1861 effort and replacing it with duties in the internal revenue act of 1862.
 The 1862 act provided for an Income Duty and Salary Duty, both in the nature of an excise and therefore not apportioned, and were implemented along with dozens of other excises and duties.
 Not surprisingly, the Income Duty (Sec.
 90) was clearly just an Americanized rendition of Schedule C and, likewise, the Salary Duty (Sec.
 86) was just a knock-off of Schedule E. Two years later the two would be merged into one statute, as both their subject matter (gainful exercise of government privilege) and rates were the same.
 (See these 1862 United States Income Duty statutes here.)

-This first American legislative expression of Blackstone’s ninth excise would run successfully until 1872 when Congress allowed it to go dormant.
+This first American legislative expression of Blackstone’s eighth excise would run successfully until 1872 when Congress allowed it to go dormant.
 Statistics from the Commissioner of Internal Revenue show that only a tiny fraction of the population was subject to the tax, yet it would raise a quarter of all revenue collected from internal taxation.
 The favorable British results were successfully duplicated and Blackstone’s recommendation was once again validated.

 Whereas the American income tax only saw a ten year stint, the British income tax ran continuously, during the second half of the nineteenth century.
 Dowell picked two periods, 1879-80 and 1884-5, for his then current (1888) study of the tax.
 As mentioned previously, the tax utilized the same format established by the much earlier Addington Tax.
 Dowell reviews them in detail: